 Huck celebrates radical culture – people and movements that paddle against the flow.
 Inspired by DIY principles and rooted in the rebellious heritage of surf and skate, Huck roams the globe to document grassroots counterculture as it unfolds, seeking out freethinkers who are a wellspring of new thoughts and ideas.

 Since launching in 2006 as TCOLondon‘s premium youth culture channel, Huck magazine has tracked down extraordinary doers and invited them to share what they’ve learnt along their journey.
-Our cover stars aren’t celebrities; they’re hands-on co-curators who take a DIY approach to their collaboration with the mag.
-From Dave Eggers and Miranda July to Mark Gonzales and Kim Gordon, Huck‘s co-curators take a DIY approach to their collaboration with the mag, revealing their own web of influences in the magazine’s pages by celebrating the people and moments that have inspired them along the way.
+From Dave Eggers and Miranda July to Mark Gonzales and Kim Gordon, Huck‘s co-curators take a DIY approach to their collaboration with the mag, revealing their own web of influences by celebrating the people and moments that inspire them.

-With 50 issues under our belt and having put our first hardcover book, Huck sits at the centre of a switched-on community who crave original content and quality journalism in print, on video and online.
+With 50 issues under our belt and having put out our first hardcover book, Huck sits at the centre of a switched-on community who crave original content and quality journalism in print, film and online.
 At 71a, our gallery in London, stories spring to life as film screenings, exhibitions, parties and events.
-And while the print magazine hits newsstands worldwide every two months – packed with exclusive interviews, original reportage and award-winning photojournalism that packs a visual punch – the journey never ends, continuing as it does with daily content online.
+And while the print magazine hits newsstands worldwide every two months – packed with exclusive interviews, original reportage and award-winning photojournalism – the journey never ends, continuing as it does with daily content online.

 Join us as we keep exploring.
 Keep paddling.
 Just keep paddling.